-If the number of nominations exceeds the number of vacant positions, an election process will be held.
+If the number of nominations exceeds the number of vacant positions, a ballot will be held.

-Student names will be listed in random order on the voting slip.
+Student names will be listed in random order on the voting/ballot paper.

-The principal may invite candidates to prepare a brief statement to be distributed with each ballot paper.
+The principal may invite candidates to prepare a brief written statement to be distributed with each ballot paper.
+The candidate statements will be placed in the same order as listed on the ballot papers.